Best Time to Post on LinkedIn

 Posting frequency is more consequential than posting time.
 Here's what the data supports:

 1–2 posts per week (minimum for visibility).
 Enough to stay on your audience's radar.
 According to LinkedIn's creator data, accounts posting at least twice per week see 5x more profile views than those posting less frequently.
-This is the baseline — below this, the algorithm has too little signal to distribute your content effectively.
+Below this, the algorithm has too little signal to distribute your content effectively.

 3 posts per week (optimal for most professionals).
 Buffer's 2025 analysis found that 3 posts per week produces the best engagement-to-effort ratio.
-You're posting often enough for the algorithm to treat you as an active creator, but not so often that quality suffers or your audience feels fatigued.
+You're posting often enough for the algorithm to treat you as an active creator, but not so often that quality suffers.

 4–5 posts per week (growth mode).
 For people building an audience actively — job seekers, thought leaders scaling their reach, sales professionals running an outbound strategy.
-This cadence requires either a content planning system or a stockpile of ideas.
-Without one, you'll hit a wall within a few weeks.
+This cadence requires a content planning system or a stockpile of ideas.

 How Lunatic AI helps with posting consistency